Skin cancer is an uncontrolled growth of abnormal skin cells, and is the most common form of cancer.

 Skin cancer must be treated as soon as possible, as it can be as life-threatening as any other form of the disease if left to develop.
 It can spread (metastasise) to other areas of the body if untreated.

 Skin cancer do not just appear on your body.
-Skin cancer can appear on any part of your body as per the image to the left.
+Skin cancer can appear on any part of your body as per the image to the right (on the eye).

 Protect your skin with sunscreen and protect your eyes with good sunglasses.
 And don’t forget your hat!